 I’m Ruben Perczek—Father, husband, former professional athlete, and Transformation psychologist.

 Like most professionals, my path to success was not linear, but full of highs and lows.
 But my athletic achievements (and my failures) are what inspired me to become a doctor, and more importantly, to do the work that I do today.

 The calm, measured, and logical doctor you see smiling at you on this page was once a ferocious competitor—addicted to competition, driven by internal motivation, and riddled with tremendous stress.
 I know what it’s like to be at the top of your game physically, but I also know how to overcome the mental obstacles that erode motivation and success.

 Here’s my story.

-“Traditional coaching courses give good knowledge on how coaches can help players to master the ball and how to master the body.
-No one is teaching the coaching fraternity how to help players master the mind.
-This is the most exciting part of the ‘7 Roots of Potential.’
-I have always tried to use personal methods, but this work will undoubtedly create a new way of developing our future sport leaders, head coaches, and professional players.”
+“Traditional performance coaching gives good knowledge on how coaches can help players to master the ball and how to master the body.
+No one is teaching the pro sports fraternity how to tap into its highest potential.
+This is the most exciting part from Doc Ruben and the ‘7 Roots of Potential.’
+I have always tried to use conventional methods, but this work is undoubtedly creating a new way of developing our future sport leaders, head coaches, and professional players.”

 —Vic Bettinelli, Head of Goalkeeping, Fulham FC, known for innovative coaching practices, and Former Professional English Goalkeeper